 a.
 Limit use of physical restraint to only those situations that seriously threaten persons or property.
-Ensure that no student is restrained for more than one hour without at least verbal consultation and approval from a physician.
+Ensure that no student is restrained for more than one hour

+- without at least verbal consultation and approval from a physician.
 Staff may not use handcuffs, mace, pepper spray (or any derivatives) on students.

-b.
+Staff shall be aware of and abide by any state laws regarding restraint and isolation. - b.
 Use on-center isolation facilities for temporary segregation of students from their peers only when behavior constitutes an immediate threat to themselves, other persons, or property.